nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ##### Example

-Following examples are independent of each other and follow after vaccination add example.
+Following examples are independent of each other and follow after vaccination <a href="#vaccination-add-example">add</a> example.

 ###### Set example